+It’s important to note that your parent can usually transfer the power of attorney to a new agent if the current agent decides they are no longer willing to be the agent.
 Sadly, inheritance issues with siblings are common, and they often stem from a lack of communication.
 Explain to your aging parent the importance of estate planning.

 While it’s not appropriate to worry your loved one unnecessarily about heirlooms, it can actually be helpful to discuss things in advance so that siblings don’t feel shortchanged.
 If there’s something that matters to you, let your parent know.

 Disputes about inheritances can be ideal cases for family mediators.
-A family mediator’s job is to analyze these situations fairly and objectively, and to help siblings find areas of common ground.
+A family mediator’s job is to analyze these situations fairly and objectively and to help siblings find areas of common ground.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.